Main Content

 Inflation was expected to dip.
 It didn’t.
 What’s next?

-The hope was that both of these figures would be on a downward trend, but that hasn’t happened so far despite the Fed’s rate increases, so the assumption is that the Feds will raise short-term rates another .75% next month when they meet.
+The hope was that both of these figures would be on a downward trend, but that hasn’t happened so far despite the Fed’s rate increases, so the assumption is that the Fed will raise short-term rates another .75% next month when they meet.

 Think about it from a very personal level.
 Have you found yourself putting back the name-brand product at the market and picking up the less expensive “store brand”?
 Have you thought twice about booking a flight or a hotel room due to the higher prices?
-Has the dip in stock prices made you re-think buying something you want but don’t necessarily need?
+Has the dip in stock prices made you rethink buying something you want but don’t necessarily need?

 All this and more is in play, and while I don’t have any definitive answers as to where we go next, I do know that we’ll be here to help you and anyone you know navigate the room.